Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 These types of analytics are also advanced in the sense that they’re only able to be utilized by organizations that are fairly mature or “advanced” in their use of data in their day-to-day operations.

-For advanced analytics to be effective all important manufacturing data needs to be aggregated and accessible by external applications in order to derive predictive or prescriptive insights from it.
+For advanced manufacturing analytics solution to be effective all important manufacturing data needs to be aggregated and accessible by external applications in order to derive predictive or prescriptive insights from it.
 This requires a data integration system, like dataPARC, that can aggregate data from different sources, add context to it, filter it, and standardize it so it can be used.
 This is often referred to as data valorization.

-Types of Industrial Advanced Analytics
+Types of Advanced Analytics in Manufacturing: Predictive & Prescriptive

-Predictive Analytics
+Using Predictive Analytics in Manufacturing

 Predictive analytics tools use algorithms and statistical models to analyze large amounts of historical data, identifying patterns, trends, and relationships between variables that can be used to make predictions about future events or outcomes.